0xcoolface/ethernode-operation/ethnode/readme.md

 curl https://raw.githubusercontent.com/eth-clients/merge-testnets/main/sepolia/genesis.ssz --output genesis.ssz
 ```

-4. Run the consensus node, refer to `./consensus/prysm/start.sh`
+4. Start the consensus node, refer to `./consensus/prysm/start.sh`

 ```shell
 ./prysm.sh beacon-chain --execution-endpoint=http://localhost:8551 --sepolia --jwt-secret=jwt.hex --genesis-state=genesis.ssz
 ```

+Or start the node with a config file, refer to `./consensus/prysm/start-with-config-file.sh`.
+It's the same.

 > If you want to run a node for a validator, then there're some more steps and configs, you need to refer to the docs and fully understand the `Best practices`.